Diagram of a website showing where all of the content is intended to be placed for SEO

 Conclusion

 SEO isn't magic.
-It's about webpages that provide real answer to real questions.
-Pick one keyword, check intent, outline, write it plainly, and put the basics where Google expects them.
-Keep images lean, Mention your city.
-Then ship it!
+It's about webpages that provide real answers to real questions.
+Pick one keyword, check intent, outline, write plainly, and put the basics where Google expects them.
+Keep images lean, mention your city.
+Then ship it.